python-rapidjson/python-rapidjson/docs/api.rst

 .. data:: BM_NONE

-   This disables the default handling mode (:data:`BM_UTF8`) of :class:`bytes` instances: they won't be treated in any special way and will raise an ``TypeError`` exception when encountered.
+   This disables the default handling mode (:data:`BM_UTF8`) of :class:`bytes` instances: they won't be treated in any special way and will raise a ``TypeError`` exception when encountered.
 On the other hand, in this mode they can be managed by a `default` handler.